 Applicants should not bring any large objects, such as laptops, bags, backpacks, suitcases, or baby carriages.
 These items will not be allowed into the Consular Section, and there is no storage space at the security entrance.
+Animals are not permitted.
 We strongly discourage bringing any other electronic devices, to include tablets/iPads, MP3 players, mobile phones, smart watches, etc. as these, along with electronic keys, will have to be left with security and retrieved upon exit.
 This can create a delay for you, and the U.S. Embassy is not responsible for any article you leave at the security checkpoint.

 All persons seeking access the U.S. Embassy will need to present government-issued photo identification, such as a passport or national ID.
 With the exception of pre-approved physical assistants, or translators (see Step.
-3 of “How to Apply” below), no access will be granted to persons not applying for a visa.
+3 of “How to Apply”), no access will be granted to persons not applying for a visa.

 After The Interview